Zaid-Ajaj/the-elmish-book/chapters/commands/failing-async.md

       return FailedToGenerateRandomNumber errorMsg
 }
 ```
-Finally we don't need to use `Cmd.fromAsyncSafe`, instead `Cmd.fromAsync` should be enough to handle the async expression because it is now pure and doesn't throw.
-The rest of the `update` becomes stays the same, and it becomes:
+Finally we don't need to use `Cmd.fromAsyncSafe`, instead `Cmd.fromAsync` should be enough to handle the async expression because it is now safe and doesn't throw.
+The rest of the `update` stays the same:
 ```fsharp {highlight: [14, 15, 27, 28]}
 let rnd = System.Random()